bloxstreet/support/guides/training-guide.md

 **Wait for them to say.** *Thank you!*

-**_If an LR claims that their register is not working, check to see if they are signed into another register.
+**_If an LR claims their register is not working, check to see if they are signed into another register.
 If they are, have them sign out of the register.
-If they are not, have them roleplay the simulation.
+If not, have them roleplay the simulation.
 Trainers may not fail their LRs if the register is not functioning properly._**

 **_If they pass, proceed.
 If they fail, use the line below._**